gsclab/chatbot/README.md

 <a name="acc_complete">
 <b> 2.
 Ensure that you have the necessary space available in your Bluemix account to complete the lab.
-For the lab, you will be required to deploy 1 application and 2 services.
-Go to your Bluemix Dashboard to check if you have the required space:</b></a>
+Open your Bluemix Dashboard to check if you have the required space:</b></a>
    * The 'Services & APIs' tile shows the number of services you have available.
 You will require space to deploy two services during the lab.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services2.PNG)